Married Since: 2011

 We think we have a pretty great life (except for the lack of children part).
 If we’ve had a guiding philosophy, it would be balance and discovery.
 We’ve been able to explore the world and our interest in the outdoors quite a lot.
 We like to discover new things, and by that we mean things that exist that we have yet to come across rather than be on the front edge of technology or pop culture.
 Our very different careers and backgrounds complement each other’s in interesting ways, and we really enjoy going through life seeing the world through the each other’s eyes.
 Travel has always been integral to our lives – Eric was raised overseas in Asia and Lori’s parents made international vacations part of her life from an early age.
 We aren’t resort, big tourist destination type of travelers.
 We like to rent a car and discover the small towns and villages, explore new cultures and attempt to live life as if we were locals.
 That particularly goes for food.
 We’ve discovered searching for local places and eating the regional food may be our favorite part of traveling.
 It’s a great way to meet people and appreciate the world – which is precisely why we are there.
 It will be such a joy to have your child along on our travels, learning what foods and activities they love.

 On the day-to-day level, Eric writes from home so his schedule can vary.
-However, it always includes breaks to take our dog, Mr. Inches, to one of the many nearby parks to hike around.
+However, it always includes breaks to take our dogs, Mr. Inches and Hot Shot, to one of the many nearby parks to hike around.
 Lori goes into the hospital for a least a few hours every day during the week and some days she works from home until the afternoon.
 We have dinner together (after often cooking together) – usually fresh, local food we get from farmers’ markets and regional shops (with the occasional take-out or date night exception) – we either watch a little television or read and then go to bed.

 We are fairly new to the area so being in the Pacific Northwest still very much feels like an adventure.
 On the weekends we try to appreciate our surroundings as we would if we were traveling internationally: we head out to the mountains, the coast, or a new town within a few hours.
 We always take the long, back road route to discover hidden gems – Oregon is filled with waterfalls, country stores and obscure historical markers we love finding.
 We always stop at interesting looking restaurants and food stands.
 And we always, always take Mr. Inches.
 He loves an adventure.
 This desire to discover and share the moments we find is one of the fundamental things that brought us together and will grow and expand with your child’s input and involvement.